 🌟 Lesson 5 ~ To adapt and compete in a fast changing World ~ Learn, Learn, Learn until you die

-My mother was a Teacher and until she died, I learnt through how she lived her life.
-She taught others, she had a side business with multiple income streams, every school holiday she sent us to bond with a different set of relatives and I travelled most of Southern Africa with her, on a Teacher’s salary and my mind was exposed to other countries and possibilities beyond my country.
+My mother was a Teacher and even though she passed on, I continue to learn so much through how she lived her life.
+She practiced gifting by teaching anyone who crossed her path.
+She had a side business to her Teaching job to get multiple income streams (side hustle or gig nowadays).
+Every school holiday she sent us to bond with a different set of relatives and she always said: nurture relationships if you want people to be there for you.
+I travelled most of Southern Africa with her, on a Teacher’s salary and my mind was exposed to other countries and possibilities beyond my country.
 I learnt a lot from her and her life.

 Learn from everyone.
 Learn from life.
 Learn from reading.
+Learn from the internet…social media.
 Learn from what you do ~ school, the clubs you are part of and your experiences.
 Learn from both success and failure.

-You will need to embrace and practice what is called lifelong learning….
+You will need to embrace and practice this…and its called lifelong learning.